Randall Dale Adams: Trial

 Dallas prosecutor Douglas D. Mulder charged Adams with the crime, despite the evidence against Harris, apparently because Harris was a juvenile at the time and Adams, as an adult, could be sentenced to death under Texas law.
 Adams testified that after leaving the drive-in movie, Harris dropped Adams off at his motel, where Adams and his brother watched TV and then went to sleep.
 He claimed he was not in the car when the shooting happened.
 Harris testified that Adams was not only in the car, but was the driver, as well as the shooter of Officer Wood.

 Testimony by Harris and several questionable eyewitnesses – including Emily Miller and R.L.
-Miller, who claimed to have driven past Harris's stopped vehicle immediately before the shooting – led to Adams's conviction.
+Miller, who claimed to have driven past Harris' stopped vehicle immediately before the shooting – led to Adams's conviction.
 Texas forensic psychiatrist James Grigson (who became known as "Dr. Death") was also a witness for the prosecution.
 Having conducted a psychiatric evaluation of Adams, he told the jury that Adams would be an ongoing menace if kept alive.
 As a result of this testimony, Adams was given the death penalty.
 His conviction was unanimously upheld by the Texas Courts of Appeals in 1979.

 In 1995, Grigson was expelled from the American Psychiatric Association and the Texas Society of Psychiatric Physicians for unethical conduct relating to expert witness testimony.

 Commutation of death sentence

-Adams's execution was originally scheduled for May 8, 1979, but U.S. Supreme Court Justice Lewis F. Powell, Jr. ordered a stay three days before the scheduled date.
-In 1980, the Supreme Court on an 8–1 vote ruled unconstitutional a Texas requirement for jurors to swear an oath that the mandatory imposition of a death sentence would not interfere with their consideration of factual matters, such as guilt or innocence, during a trial.
+Adams's execution was originally scheduled for May 8, 1979, but U.S. Supreme Court Justice Lewis F. Powell Jr. ordered a stay three days before the scheduled date.
+In 1980, the Supreme Court on an 8–1 vote ruled unconstitutional a Texas requirement for jurors to swear an oath that the mandatory imposition of a death sentence or a life sentence would not interfere with their consideration of factual matters, such as guilt or innocence, during a trial.
 As a result of the decision, Adams's death sentence was reversed and the Texas Court of Criminal Appeals granted him a new trial.
 Before the trial could begin, however, Texas Governor Bill Clements commuted Adams's sentence to life in prison at the request of the Dallas County District Attorney.